Online Computation with Untrusted Advice: Online bidding

 \begin{lemma}[Appendix] For every $m$ define $X_{m,u}$ as follows: \begin{itemize} \item If $w>4$, then $x_{m,u,i}=\alpha \cdot \rho_1^{i-1} +\beta \cdot \rho_2^{i-1}$, where $\alpha=\frac{a_{m-1}\rho_2^{m-1}-1}{\rho_2^{m-1}-\rho_1^{m-1}} \cdot u$, and $\beta=\frac{a_{m-1}\rho_1^{m-1}-1}{\rho_1^{m-1}-\rho_2^{m-1}} \cdot u$, \item If $w=4$, then $x_{m,u,i}=(\alpha+\beta \cdot i)\cdot 2^i$, where $\alpha=\frac{2^{m-1}\cdot m \cdot a_{m-1}-1}{2^m(m-1)} \cdot u$, and $\beta=\frac{1-2^{m-1}\cdot a_{m-1}}{2^m(m-1)} \cdot u$. \end{itemize} Then, $X_{m,u}$ is an optimal feasible solution if and only if $a_{m-1}\cdot u \leq w$. \end{lemma}

 We can now give the statement of the optimal strategy $X_u^*$.
 First, we can argue that the optimal objective value of $L_{m,u}$ is monotone increasing in $m$, thus it suffices to find the objective value of the smallest $m^*$ for which $L_{m^*,u}$ is feasible; This can be accomplished with a binary search in the interval $[1,\lceil \log u \rceil]$ , since we know that the doubling strategy in which the $i$-th bid equals $2^i$ is $w$-competitive for all $w \geq 4$; hence $m^* \leq \lceil \log u \rceil $.
 Then $X^*_u$ is derived as in the statement of Lemma~\ref{lem:bidding.recurrence}.
-The time complexity of the algorithm is $O(\log \log u)$, since we can describe each $a_i,b_i$, and hence $a_{m-1}$ in closed form, avoiding the recurrence which would add a $O(\log u)$ factor.
-The technical details can be found in the Appendix.

 Last, the following lemma allows us to express $r^*$ as a function of the values of the sequence $b$, which we can further exploit so as to obtain the exact value of $r^*_u$. \begin{lemma}[Appendix] It holds that $r^*=1+\sum_{i=1}^\infty \prod_{j=1}^{i-1} b_j$.
 Furthermore, $r^*=\frac{w-\sqrt{w^2-4w}}{2}$. \end{lemma}